danielbodnar/awesome-stars/BY-LANG.md

 ## Kotlin

+- [panpf/sketch](https://github.com/panpf/sketch) - Sketch is an image loading library designed for Compose Multiplatform and Android View.
+It is powerful and rich in functions.
+In addition to basic functions, it also supports GIF, SVG, video thumbnail
+- [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is an powerful picture editor, which can crop, apply filters, add some drawing, erase background, edit EXIF or even create PDF file
 - [android/compose-samples](https://github.com/android/compose-samples) - Official Jetpack Compose samples.
 - [Semper-Viventem/MetaRadar](https://github.com/Semper-Viventem/MetaRadar) - The app for BLE ether monitoring tracks your environment, finds some devices, makes relations between devices around you, and tracks devices' movements.
 - [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.